Averting the infrared catastrophe in the gold standard of quantum chemistry

-Here, we introduce a novel correlation energy expression that yields convergent energies for the uniform electron gas at the level of triple particle-hole excitation operators and is exact to fourth-order perturbation theory without depending on any ad-hoc parameters.
-We refer to the method as (cT) because it includes the \emph{complete} set of terms present in the triples amplitude equations in a non-iterative manner.
+Here, we introduce a novel correlation energy expression that yields convergent energies for the UEG at the level of triple particle-hole excitation operators without depending on any ad hoc parameters.
+We refer to the method as (cT) because it includes the \emph{complete} set of terms present in the triples amplitude equations in a noniterative manner.
 Naturally, the coupling of triples amplitudes with each other is disregarded.
 Thus, in (cT) we use the following approximation to $A_{abc}^{ijk}=\bar{M}_{abc}^{ijk}/\Delta_{abc}^{ijk}$, where